tekgrunt/kokalee/hoodie-plugin-rocket.chat/README.md

-# hoodie-plugin-hello-world
+# hoodie-plugin-rocket.chat

-> A sample Hoodie plugin
+> A hoodie plugin for iframe auth in Rocket.Chat

 This Hoodie plugin is a great starting point if you want to create an own Hoodie plugin.
 It extends the `hoodie` client API, it defines a server route and a UI